andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

 The app `ADoSnipsHermesQnD` has some code behind to handle unrecognised devises.
 The associated `config.ini` defines a list of unhandled devices.
 If you want to use the intent to swich an additional device on or off
-- first look in the config.ini, if the device is already defined and in the list of unhandled devices.
+- firstly look in the config.ini, if the device is already defined and in the list of unhandled devices.
 In this case just remove it from the list, and the your code will be executed if the command is recognised.
-- anf if the new device is not already in the list, you will have to create a fork of the intent and add a new device to the values of the slot type `device_Type`.
+- secondly, if the new device is not already in the list, you will have to create a fork of the intent and add a new device to the values of the slot type `device_Type`.